red-hat-storage/argocd-mcgstandalone/README.md

-If you don't have a running instance of argocd on your OCP cluster you can run the setup.sh script available in the repo, it will setup a basic openshift-gitops instance with the lvmo & mcg application.
+If you don't have a running instance of argocd on your OCP cluster you can run the setup.sh script available in the repo, it will setup a basic openshift-gitops instance with the lvmo & mcg Argocd applications ready to deploy.

 1. Fork & Clone the repo 'https://github.com/red-hat-storage/argocd-mcgstandalone', using the